Green Card Replacement: How to Replace Your Green Card in the United States

 How Do You Get an ADIT Stamp?

-How to Replace Your Green Card - Warren Law FirmYou can obtain an ADIT stamp by placing a call to the USCIS Contact Center at 800-375-5283 and speaking to a representative to schedule an appointment to receive an ADIT stamp.
+You can obtain an ADIT stamp by placing a call to the USCIS Contact Center at 800-375-5283 and speaking to a representative to schedule an appointment to receive an ADIT stamp.
 The USCIS representative can advise you about which documents to bring to the appointment, which may include:

-• An unexpired passport
+- An unexpired passport

-• The receipt notice you received after you filed Form I-90 (Form I-797, Notice of Action)
+- The receipt notice you received after you filed Form I-90 (Form I-797, Notice of Action)

-• A copy of the front and back of your lost or stolen green card (if it’s possible)
+- A copy of the front and back of your lost or stolen green card (if it’s possible)

-It’s important for you to know that an unexpired Form I-551 stamp in a valid passport is as effective as having a physical, unexpired green card in hand, and it will serve as valid proof (for up to a year) of your status as a lawful permanent resident who can travel outside of the United States and reenter.
+An unexpired Form I-551 stamp in a valid passport is as effective as having a physical, unexpired green card in hand, and it will serve as valid proof (for up to a year) of your status as a lawful permanent resident who can travel outside of the United States and reenter.
 Your Form I-551 stamp is a valid I-9 document for employment as well.

 If you urgently need to travel outside of the U.S., consider bringing documents to the appointment for the ADIT stamp that demonstrate your pressing need for the stamp.
 These might include business correspondence, airline tickets, a travel itinerary, or a health document about a sick relative.

-After you’re approved for the stamp, it will be imprinted in your unexpired passport, or placed on your Form I-94, Arrival/Departure Record.
+After you’re approved for the stamp, it will be imprinted in your unexpired passport or placed on your Form I-94, Arrival/Departure Record.

 What Should You Do if You Lose Your Green Card While Traveling Abroad?

-If you need to replace your green card, call Warren Law Firm to schedule a consultation.
+If you need to replace your green card, contact Warren Law Firm to schedule a consultation.
 Our team can answer your questions and provide the guidance you need to help you get a new permanent resident card.